abinit/abinit/doc/tutorial/eph4isotc.md

 ```

 to read the crystalline structure from an external file
-so that we do avoid repeating the unit cell in each input file.
+so that we do avoid repeating the unit cell in every input file.

 Next, we have the variables defining the coarse and the fine $\qq$-mesh
 ([[ddb_ngqpt]] and [[eph_ngqpt_fine]], respectively):